siductive/online-payment-fraud-detection/README.md

 - `isFraud`: Target variable (1 = Fraudulent, 0 = Legitimate).

 > Note:
-> - The original dataset has 6362620 tarnsactions and was highly imbalanced (6354407 legitimate vs 8213 fraudulent transactions).
+> - The original dataset has 6362620 transactions and was highly imbalanced (6354407 legitimate vs 8213 fraudulent transactions).
 > - A balanced temporary dataset (8213 legit and 8213 fraud transactions) was created for training the Logistic Regression model.

 ---